Latest Headlines

 “For example, AI can be used to improve access to healthcare, education and clean water in under-served communities.
 AI-powered diagnostic tools can also help to detect diseases early, while AI-driven educational platforms can provide personalized learning experiences for students.”

-On his part, Executive Director of Mozilla Foundation, Nabiha Syed, said: “AI can contribute to sustainable agriculture by optimizing crop yields, reducing waste and improving food security.
+On her part, Executive Director of Mozilla Foundation, Nabiha Syed, said: “AI can contribute to sustainable agriculture by optimizing crop yields, reducing waste and improving food security.
 For instance in Kenya, AI is being used to predict crop yields and monitor soil health, enabling farmers to make more informed decisions about their land management practices.

 “Inclusive AI development requires collaboration, data, and incentives.
 While publicly minded actors can provide these very necessary building blocks alongside relevant policy interventions, balancing trade, privacy, and competitive advantage in AI development is crucial.”